 To reference a range of cells in another tab, use the sheet name, an exclamation mark, and the range of cells.
 For example:

-= Sales!A1:B10 (See Also: How To Give Access To Google Sheets To Everyone)
+= Sales!A1:B10 (See Also: How To Add A Slash In Google Sheets)

 Named Ranges